c0d0g3n/docpad-plugin-outputphp/README.md

 **If you don't need the markdown functionality, you might be better of with [this answer](http://stackoverflow.com/questions/23710658/docpad-generate-php-output-file#26706756).**

 ### Known issues
+Some of these issues only apply to unindented php blocks, as seen below.

 - **Php can't yet be served via DocPad.**
 You should setup an traditional webserver (e.g. apache) with php enabled and make the DocPad `/out` directory accessible (directly or via symlink) through it.